GET IN TOUCH

 Exemption Claim for Protected Funds

 Certain deposits, such as Social Security, Supplemental Security Income, or other federal benefits, may be exempt under federal law.
-Taxpayers can request a release by submitting an exemption claim supported with bank records and benefit award letters.
-Prompt submission during the holding period ensures protected income remains accessible for personal use.
+Taxpayers can request a release by submitting an exemption claim supported by bank records and benefit award letters.
+Prompt submission ensures protected income remains accessible for personal use.

 Dispute or Administrative Review

 A formal dispute may be filed if a taxpayer believes the levy resulted from a procedural error or incorrect assessment.
-Supporting evidence, such as proof of prior payment, incorrect tax period documentation, or administrative correspondence, helps establish grounds for reconsideration.
+Supporting evidence, such as proof of prior payment or incorrect tax period documentation, helps establish grounds for reconsideration.
 A successful review may result in immediate release and adjustment of the remaining balance.

 Choosing an appropriate resolution method requires evaluating personal finances and communicating directly with NCDOR to determine eligibility.
 Taking swift, well-documented action allows taxpayers to restore account access, reduce ongoing stress, and prevent future levies from affecting essential income.